tutek1/DTLabs/02_Player/lab02.md

     rotation.y = lerp_angle(rotation.y, angle, rotation_speed * delta)
 ```
 ### Forward Correct Movement
-Right now, if you try to play the game, the player rotates according to the direction they move.
+Currently, when you attempt to play the game, the player rotates according to the direction they move.
 However, you might notice that the forward direction is always the **negative Z-axis**.
-To change this, so that `W` (and `S`) will always move the player forward in the direction they are facing, we need to take a look at the `_movement()` function again.
+To change this so that `W` (and `S`) will always move the player forward in the direction they are facing, we need to take a look at the `_movement()` function again.

 Let's create a `Vector3` from the axes we gathered from the input.
-We will do this in a way that represents the direction we want the player to move in from the perspective of the player (their coordinate space).
+We will do this in a way that represents the direction we want the player to move in, from the player's perspective (their coordinate space).

 ```GDScript
 var direction : Vector3 = Vector3(x_axis, 0, -z_axis)